Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/Logs Monitoring /Dashboard .md

 | Customizable for user preferences    | Initial development and maintenance effort     |
 | Can be tailored for different users  | Limited by the quality and quantity of logs    |

-# Dashboard Design in Excelidraw
+# Dashboard Design in Excalidraw

 ![image](https://github.com/CodeOps-Hub/Documentation/assets/79625874/51508947-abe7-4781-b029-a85ee9a1ae6e)